DCD-NSEE/cancer_project/README.md

 * Vanderlei Cunha Parro

 # Introduction
 Here is presented the project documentation with cancer data provided by FOSP (Fundação Oncocentro de São Paulo).
-Access the data on the [FOSP website](http://www.fosp.saude.sp.gov.br/publicacoes/downloadarquivos).

 The project was developed using the python language, with the objective of making predictions for deaths and recovery time of patients with the disease.